-Sheryl will be moderating and speaking on “Key Provisions of the New Tax Code Every Family Lawyer Should know” in January 2019.
-She moderated and spoke at the Family Law Symposium, including topics involving Creative Support Awards, Child Support, Emancipation and Special Needs Trusts in January 2018.
-Sheryl moderated a panel at the Family Law Symposium in January 2017 on alimony issues.
-She lectured at the Family Law Symposium in January 2016 on legislative issues affecting family law, and in January 2015 on the topic of reexamining our relocation laws.
+Sheryl has moderated and spoke on many panels for the Family Law Symposium, including topics involving Creative Support Awards, Child Support, Emancipation and Special Needs Trusts, Alimony issues, legislative issues affecting family law, and reexamining our relocation laws.
 She also was a speaker at the Friday Night program for the Family Law Symposium in January 2013 on the topic of Case Information Statements.

 Sheryl frequently lectures at the New Jersey State Bar Annual Conference.
-In May 2018, Sheryl organized and moderated the Bench Bar Panel on “Maximizing Use of the Judiciary to Expedite Resolution and Adjudication of Family Law Cases.”
-In May 2017, she was part of the Bench Bar Panel.
-In years past, she spoke on the following topics: “Landmines in Negotiating and Drafting Property Settlement Agreements,” custody/parenting time issues, and, and why equitable distribution should be equitable and not necessarily equal.
+In May 2018, 2019, and 2020, she was part of the Bench Bar Panel.
+In years past, she spoke on the following topics: “Landmines in Negotiating and Drafting Property Settlement Agreements,” custody/parenting time issues, and why equitable distribution should be equitable and not necessarily equal.

 In March 2015, she was asked to opine on legal issues on Jenny McCarthy’s radio show.